v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definesequencepoints-method.md

 ## <a name="parameters"></a>Parametri
  `document`
- [in] L'oggetto documento per cui vengono definiti punti di sequenza.
+ [in] The document object for which the sequence points are being defined.

  `spCount`
- [in] Oggetto `ULONG32` che indica le dimensioni della ognuno dei `offsets`, `lines`, `columns`, `endLines`, e `endColumns` buffer.
+ [in] A `ULONG32` that indicates the size of each of the `offsets`, `lines`, `columns`, `endLines`, and `endColumns` buffers.

  `offsets`
- [in] L'offset dei punti di sequenza misurati dall'inizio del metodo.
+ [in] The offset of the sequence points measured from the beginning of the method.

  `lines`
- [in] Numeri di riga iniziali dei punti di sequenza.
+ [in] The starting line numbers of the sequence points.

  `columns`
- [in] Numeri di colonna iniziali dei punti di sequenza.
+ [in] The starting column numbers of the sequence points.

  `endLines`
- [in] Numeri di riga finali dei punti di sequenza.
+ [in] The ending line numbers of the sequence points.
 Questo parametro è facoltativo.

  `endColumns`
- [in] Numeri di colonna finali dei punti di sequenza.
+ [in] The ending column numbers of the sequence points.
 Questo parametro è facoltativo.

 ## <a name="return-value"></a>Valore restituito
- S_OK se il metodo ha esito positivo; in caso contrario, E_FAIL o qualche altro codice di errore.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisiti
- **Intestazione:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vedere anche